By: William C. “Bubba” Head, Atlanta DUI Lawyer

 Case Proceeds in Atlanta Traffic Court

-A computer engineer and Georgia Tech graduate was arrested for DUI, hit & run, and FELONY homicide by vehicle of a pedestrian who was leaving a Buckhead bar in a rainstorm.
+A computer engineer and Georgia Tech graduate was arrested for DUI, hit & run, and FELONY homicide by a vehicle of a pedestrian who was leaving a Buckhead bar in a rainstorm.
 The driver and his wife met with Atlanta DUI attorney Bubba Head.
-The man also had a DUI conviction that had occurred less than five year earlier.
+The man also had a DUI conviction that had occurred less than five years earlier.

-After the driver’s arrest, blood was drawn and the number results of the BAC test were 0.14%.
+After the driver’s arrest, blood was drawn and the numerical results of the BAC test were 0.14%.
 The case was initially filed in the former City Court of Atlanta (which has now been replaced by the Municipal Court of Atlanta.)
-The former Atlanta Traffic Court previously had jury trial jurisdiction over traffic misdemeanor charges, and each of the client’s original traffic tickets were issued as traffic citations.
+The former Atlanta Traffic Court previously had jury trial jurisdiction over traffic misdemeanor charges, and each of the client’s original traffic tickets was issued as traffic citations.

-The pedestrian did not die of his injuries at the scene, but died the next day from the injuries he received when hit by the car.
+The pedestrian did not die of his injuries at the scene but died the next day from the injuries he received when hit by the car.

-Mr. Head had a DUI strategy that might help with the case, if it worked.
+Mr. Head had a DUI strategy that might help with the case if it worked.
 The client hired Mr. Head, who prepared a special speedy trial demand (only available in jury trial courts) and personally delivered it to the Atlanta clerk’s office, to obtain proof of filing.
 This statutory motion triggered a requirement for the prosecutor to try the case within the given time limits, or the case could be dismissed.

 Within two weeks, the Atlanta prosecutor realized the case was a DUI felony and brought it over to Fulton County Superior Court.